Understanding RC Helicopter Lift

 So...
 If you have a collective pitch RC helicopter that won't lift off, the problem could be not having enough blade pitch, not enough rotor speed, or a combination of both!
 Common things to check:

 • Confirm your collective pitch range with a pitch gauge!
 This is by far the most common reason why collective pitch RC helicopters are not producing enough lift - not enough blade pitch.
-Your manual should give you recommend collective pitch angles (set with your pitch curves), but most CP helis should be producing enough lift to hover at around +5 degrees of collective pitch.
-If none of that makes sense - my setup & tips eBook will explain it all.
+Your manual should give you recommend collective pitch angles (set with your pitch curves), but most collective pitch RC helicopters should be producing enough lift to hover at around +5 degrees of collective pitch.
+If none of that makes sense, my Setup & Tips eBook explains it all.

 • Not enough rotor speed.
 Same items to check as with fixed pitch.